CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

    A black box should pop up with a blinking cursor.
 This is your terminal.
 You now need to navigate to where the **cellprofiler_plugins_mac.yml** file is inside of the CellProfiler-plugins folder you downloaded in the last step.
 This file is in the `Instructions` subfolder.
 Here is how we recommend you do this:
     1) In Finder, open the folder you downloaded in the previous step (usually called "CellProfiler-plugins-master")
     2) There should be a folder called **Instructions**.
 Right click or ctrl+click that folder.
 Then hold down the option key (or Alt) on your keyboard.
 An option to **Copy "Instructions" as Pathname** should appear.
-Select this option
+Select this option. (see below)

     <img width="509" alt="image" src="https://user-images.githubusercontent.com/28116530/184949743-901ada5e-dbe5-40d6-99c2-ad0877bddc31.png">